MarlinFirmware/Marlin/README.md

                   Phase 2 allows the M (Map) parameter to be specified.
 This allows the user to watch the progression of the Mesh being built.

+                  It should be noted that Manually Probing the bed can take a lot of time.
+The author of this software is not using the Manual Probe option very much any more.
+Instead, the unprobed areas are filled with a 'safe' value ( G29 P3 R C .5 ???) and then a G26 P C O2.0 is given to create a Mesh Validation pattern.
+Using the Mesh Validation pattern you can then progress to G29 P4 R and edit Mesh Points that are not perfect.

       P3    Phase 3   Fill the unpopulated regions of the Mesh with a fixed value.
 The C parameter is used to specify the Constant value to fill all invalid areas of the Mesh.
 If no C parameter is